SingularityNET-Archive/Cardano-Proposal-Anchoring-Prototype/README.md

 # Cardano Proposal Anchoring Prototype

 A minimal working Python prototype that anchors community proposals to the Cardano blockchain using Blockfrost and PyCardano.
-The system uploads proposals to IPFS, computes SHA256 hashes, and anchors them as metadata in Cardano transactions on the testnet.
+The system uploads proposals to Arweave for permanent storage, computes SHA256 hashes, and anchors them as metadata in Cardano transactions on the testnet.

 ## 🏗️ Architecture

 ```
-Proposal JSON → IPFS Upload → Hash Computation → Cardano Transaction → Blockchain
+Proposal JSON → Arweave Upload → Hash Computation → Cardano Transaction → Blockchain
      ↓              ↓              ↓                    ↓              ↓
-   JSON File    IPFS CID      SHA256 Hash         Metadata         On-chain
+   JSON File    Arweave TX ID   SHA256 Hash         Metadata         On-chain
 ```

 ## 🚀 Quick Start